Electrostatic Painting Guide

 A Brief History of Electrostatic Painting Technology

-Electrostatic finishing was founded in 1931 by Harold Ransburg, when, as a young man, he had to leave university studies to help his father’s business, Harper J. Ransburg Co. in Indianapolis, IN.
+Electrostatic finishing was invented in 1931 by Harold Ransburg.
+Harold had to leave school to help at his father’s business, the Harper J. Ransburg Co.
 During Harold’s work of painting stoneware and metal housewares, he experimented with equipment known to charge paint particles, and developed a system of electrostatic painting called the “No. 1 Process.”
 The process was widely used for painting of munitions and supplies during World War II.

 As he continued experimenting, Ransburg learned he could negatively charge the atomized paint particles and also charge the item to be coated — or make it a neutral ground — creating an electrostatic field.
 This field then pulls paint particles to the item.
 Through innovation, Ransburg developed the No. 2 Process in 1948 and introduced a spray gun for that process in the mid-1950’s.
 The electrostatic painting process and equipment became more widely used in the 1960’s.